-The 3G SongTrees approach is also being utilised to link musical memories and lifestyles with ethnic and national identities along the new eastern borders of the EU with the exciting ERNI-East Project (www.enri-east.net).
+The 3G SongTrees approach was also utilised to link musical memories and lifestyles with ethnic and national identities along the new eastern borders of the EU with the exciting ERNI-East Project (www.enri-east.net).
 For further details, see under 'Projects/SongTrees'.

-Congratulations are to be extended to all performers for their enthusiastic singing of Jonathan Willcocks' fun-filled 'healthy living' songs (which went down a treat!) in the 'Celebrating Surrey 2010 Festival'.
+Below: Jonathan Willcocks' fun-filled 'healthy living' songs went down a treat iin the 'Celebrating Surrey 2010 Festival:

 What is chances4change?